raspitv/raspio-breakout/README.md

 ##Preparation

-Connect a wire from each port to an led (long leg, +ve side).
+Connect a wire from each port to an LED (long leg, +ve side).
 Connect the short leg of the LED to a resistor (~330 Ohms is safe) Connect the other end of the resistor to GND.